Azure/azure-iot-sdk-python/azure-iot-device/samples/README.md

 * Send multiple telemetry messages from a Device
 * Receive Cloud-to-Device (C2D) messages on a Device
 * Send and receive updates to device twin
 * Receive direct method invocations

-Further samples with more complex IoT Edge scnearios are contained in the [advanced-edge-scenarios](advanced-edge-scenarios) directory, including:
+Further samples with more complex IoT Edge scenarios are contained in the [advanced-edge-scenarios](advanced-edge-scenarios) directory, including:

 * Send multiple telemetry messages from a Module
 * Receive input messages on a Module